 This small North Frisian island off of Sylt is sparsely inhabited by humans, but it is rich in birds, grey seal, and harbor porpoise.
 The Amrum lighthouse is a landmark of the island.

 Its real highlight is miles of beachfront.
 Dunes roll along parallel to the water with thick clumps of vegetation poking through the sand.
 Wadden Sea National Parks is a UNESCO World Heritage Site that expands from Germany into Denmark and the Netherlands.

 The beach of Kniepsand is one of the largest sandbars in Europe.
 There is approximately 10 square km² of soft sand with a nudist area.
-There is also a campsite for naturists who want to stay right on the beach.
+There is also a campsite for naturists who want to sleep right on the beach.

 09 of 10

 In the Hamburg district of Volksdorf, you'll find a natural lake that is entirely dedicated to naturists.
 Opened in 1981, it is shaded by big trees over crystal clear waters.

 The season runs from June to August.
 There are full facilities including dressing rooms, a playground, a restaurant, and sports grounds like table tennis and a basketball court.
 It is the perfect place to go au naturel with the whole family.